mariabeatrizsilva/AutoDDG-Enhanced/README.md

 # AutoDDG
 Automated Dataset Description Generation using Large Language Models

 This is the code for the paper "AutoDDG: Automated Dataset Description Generation using Large Language Models" submitted to VLDB 2025.
-The extended version of the paper is available at this repository and the following link:
+The extended version of the paper is available at this repository ([AutoDDG Extended Version](AutoDataDescription_VLDB2025.pdf)) and the following link:
 - hold

 ## Requirements